puzzmo-com/blog.puzzmo.com/content/posts/2024/07/24/groups-to-clubs/index.md

 This is a live environment where you can safely explore your ideas about what a leaderboard could be, for example:

-- A leaderboard which counts how many pawns are converted in Chess
+- A leaderboard which counts how many pawns are converted in Really Bad Chess
-- A leaderboard which you can only use if you use more than 3 hints
+- A leaderboard which you can only use if you use more than 3 hints in a Cross|word
-- A leaderboard which combines the words found in Spelltower and wordbind
+- A leaderboard which combines the words found in Spelltower and Wordbind
 - A leaderboard which counts Flipart time, but only if you get no excess rotates
 - A leaderboard which uses the words per minute on Spelltower and Cubeclear, but only if you have an average word length greater than 5
 - A leaderboard which takes the most points for a word in SpellTower, but only if it contains two `A`s
 - A leaderboard for Cross|word which requires having 'Brooke's expert settings' enabled
+- A leaderboard in Spelltower's scores, where you are not able to use bonus tiles

 It's hard to describe how many bits of data you can work with, it's a lot, and you can combine them into all sorts of leaderboards.